 - Soul Music mentions Sir Charles Lavatory, the Disc's equivalent to Thomas Crapper (and The Companion states his predecessor as head of the Plumbers' Guild was William Privy).

 - The Fools Guild Diary reveals that the founder of that guild was Jean-Paul Pune, inventor of the play on words.

-- Combined with Call a Rabbit a "Smeerp" in Jingo, when the text has Vimes' internal monologue use the phrase 'Pavlovian response', despite Pavlov the animal psychologist not existing on the Discworld.
+- Combined with Call a Rabbit a "Smeerp" (and Orphaned Etymology) in Jingo, when the text has Vimes' internal monologue use the phrase 'Pavlovian response', despite Pavlov the animal psychologist not existing on the Discworld.
 A footnote notes that the said response was discovered by the wizard Denephew Boot, and is so named because it involved training a dog to eat a strawberry meringue when a bell was rung.

 - The Bugarup Opera House in The Last Continent had a tradition of making unique desserts for famous opera singers which share their last names.
 Then around came Dame Nellie Butt.
 So Rincewind invented the Peach Nellie.

 - Terry Pratchett likes this trope.
 In Johnny and the Dead, two unconnected people think the telephone was invented by Sir Humphrey Telephone.

 - According to the 1971 satire Bust-Up: The Uplifting Tale of Otto Titzling and the Development of the Bra by Wallace Reyburn, the bra was invented in 1912 by Otto Titzling, but his invention and fame were stolen by the Frenchman Phillip de Brassiere.
 (The book inspired a song, which Bette Midler recorded in 1986 and reprised in the film Beaches.
 It was also recounted as fact in at least one edition of the board game Trivial Pursuit...)